 March 3, 2014

 This is an exciting time for the transgender rights movement.
 The law is increasingly forbidding discrimination based on gender identity and/or gender expression.
 As a result, transgender individuals are starting to win the right to use bathrooms that match their gender identity.
 Last summer, California’s governor signed a law that allows transgender youth to participate in sex-segregated sports, and use sex-segregated locker rooms and bathrooms in accordance with their gender identity.
 Also last summer, the Colorado Civil Rights Division became the first government body in the country to rule that a six-year-old transgender girl, born a boy, must be allowed to use the girls’ bathroom at her school.
-Less than two months ago, the high court in Maine became the first state court in the country to rule that a transgender student who was born a boy but identifies as a girl has the right to use the girls’ bathroom at school.
+In the beginning of 2014, the high court in Maine became the first state court in the country to rule that a transgender student who was born a boy but identifies as a girl has the right to use the girls’ bathroom at school.